Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

 $I_{\text{CCI}}$ therefore measures the \emph{fraction of total correlation that is irreducible to pairwise structure}.
 By construction ($D_{\mathrm{KL}}\!\big(p(x)\Vert p_T(x)\big) \ge 0$ and hence $I_{\mathrm{TC}} \ge I_{\mathrm{TC}}^{\text{tree}} \quad \forall I_{\mathrm{TC}}^{\text{tree}}$),

 with small values indicating data that are well explained by local pairwise dependencies, and large values indicating complex, nonlocal interactions.
-When combined with the spectral indicator $I_{\text{QCLI}}$, the pair $(I_{\text{QCLI}}, I_{\text{CCI}})$ forms a two-dimensional \emph{quantum--classical relevance map}: datasets with high scores on both axes are those that simultaneously deviate from classical combinatorial randomness and defy pairwise graphical modeling, a regime in which generative quantum models such as IQP circuits may exhibit genuine advantage.
+When combined with the spectral indicator $I_{\text{QCLI}}$, the pair $(I_{\text{QCLI}}, I_{\text{CCI}})$ forms a two-dimensional \emph{quantum--classical relevance map}: datasets with high scores on both axes are those that simultaneously deviate from classical combinatorial randomness and defy pairwise graphical modeling, a regime in which generative quantum models such as IQP circuits may exhibit genuine advantage in parameter and data efficiency.

 Having defined $I_{\text{QCLI}}$ and $I_{\text{CCI}}$ as complementary axes of the Correlation–Complexity Map, we now explain why $I_{\text{QCLI}}$ is not merely descriptive, but could be predictive for IQP generative modeling.
 Specifically, we connect $I_{\text{QCLI}}$ to an irreducible approximation floor for truncated IQP families under a Maximum Mean Discrepancy (MMD) objective \citep{gretton2012kernel}, and then validate this support-mismatch mechanism empirically.
-We further discuss the structural implications of high-$I_\text{QCLI}$ regimes and their relationship to beyond-pairwise complexity captured by $I_{\text{CCI}}$.
+We further discuss the structural implications of high-$I_\text{QCLI}$ regimes and their relationship to beyond-pairwise dependence captured by $I_{\text{CCI}}$.